rl1987/trickster.dev/tricksterblog/content/post/understanding-http2-fingerprinting.md

 extension is used to negotiate whether to use HTTP/1.1 or HTTP/2 in the encrypted channel.

-Conceptually speaking, HTTP/2 connection is a TCP connection that is further divided into subconnections - streams.
+Conceptually speaking, HTTP/2 connection is a TCP/TLS connection that is further divided into subconnections - streams.
 Streams are numbered logical bidirectional conversations between client and server.
 Stream 0 deals with parameters for entire connection.
 Odd numbered streams should be initiated by